Installation on Unix/Linux

 We present here a global installation procedure for basics ZOO-Services, for details about automatic installation of services provided by Optional Orfeo Toolbox support or Optional SAGA GIS support, please refer to there specific documentations.

 Depending on the programming language used to implement the ZOO-Services you want to install, you will need to build a Services Provider.
-In the case of C and Fotran, you would create a shared library exporting the functions corresponding to all the ZOO-Services provided by this Services Provider.
+In the case of C and Fortran, you would create a shared library exporting the functions corresponding to all the ZOO-Services provided by this Services Provider.
 In case of Java, you will need to build a Java Class.
 In any other programming language, you should simply have to install the ServiceProvider and the zcfg files.

 If building a Shared library or a Java class is required, then you should find a Makefile in the service directory which is responsible to help you build this Services Provider.
 So you should simply run the make command from the Service directory to generate the required file.